 1. Buy a gift card

 Add up what you would have spent at local restaurants and shops during this time and purchase a gift card for that amount.
 It won’t cost you any more than it normally would and your money will go a lot further while they’re figuring out how to pay employees and ensure their team is well taken care of.
 Gift cards are immediate help for these businesses when they need it the most.
-Initiatives like Support Local (USA) and Local for Later (USA) are compiling a list of businesses that have gift cards available for purchase.
+Initiatives like Support Local (USA) are compiling a list of businesses that have gift cards available for purchase.

 2. Shop online